 China’s entry into the World Trade Organization (WTO)

 The United States granting China the status of permanent normal trading relations (PNTR) in late 2000 set the stage for China's entry into the World Trade Organization in 2001 as a most favored nation (MFN).
 This event marks a landmark change for economic relations between the two countries.
 Although the President at that time, Bill Clinton, pushed for this event to occur, his administration has also expressed doubts about the economic practices of China, such as not abiding by the global trade rules.
-The extension of PNTR the first time American companies are allowed to disperse products to the Chinese market without having to change manufacturing locations to China.
+The extension of PNTR also represents the first time American companies are allowed to disperse products to the Chinese market without having to change manufacturing locations to China.
 As a result of joining WTO, trading between the two nations escalated, increasing by over thirty times.
 Through this, American consumers benefitted as they were able to buy Chinese goods at a lower price while American corporations also had access to an entirely new market, allowing them to increase their profit.
 Despite this, stark effects were also displayed in the US labor force.
 For China, the effects of joining the WTO and signing the PNTR have been overwhelmingly positive.
-The Chinese economy has expanded 2001 and four hundred million citizens have been raised out of extreme poverty.
+The Chinese economy has expanded eight times since 2001 and four hundred million citizens have been raised out of extreme poverty.

 The China Shock